 Retaliation by, for or against any participant (including complainant, respondent, witness, EEO/AA Officer, Title IX Coordinator, or investigator) is expressly prohibited.
-Retaliatory action of any kind taken against individuals as a result of seeking redress under the applicable procedures or serving as a witness in a subsequent investigation or any resulting disciplinary proceedings is prohibited and is conduct subject to discipline.
-Any person who thinks he/she has been the victim of retaliation should contact the Title IX Coordinator or EEO/AA Officer immediately.
+Retaliatory action of any kind taken against individuals because of seeking redress under the applicable procedures or serving as a witness in a subsequent investigation or any resulting disciplinary proceedings is prohibited and is conduct subject to discipline.
+Any person who thinks they have been the victim of retaliation should contact the Title IX Coordinator or EEO/AA Officer immediately.